islam-taha/clippoo/README.md

 - Install ydotool or wtype
 - For ydotool: ensure you're in the `input` group and ydotoold is running
 - For wtype: should work out of the box on Wayland
+- Note: Clippoo uses Ctrl+Shift+V for paste, which works in most applications including terminals

 ### Database location
 The clipboard history is stored at: `~/.local/share/clippoo/clipboard.db`